Deletion in abstract Voronoi diagrams in expected linear time and related problems: Problem formulation, definitions and properties

-As a corollary to Lemma~\ref{lem:facesupset}, the adjacencies of the real Voronoi diagram $\V(\arcs')$ are preserved in $\vld(\pp)$, for all arcs that are common to the envelope $\E$ and the boundary curve~$\pp$.
-In addition, $\vld(\E)$ coincides with the real Voronoi diagram $\V(\arcs')$.
+As a corollary to the superset property of Lemma~\ref{lem:facesupset}, the adjacencies of the real Voronoi diagram $\V(\E)$ are preserved in $\vld(\pp)$, for all the original arcs.
+As a result, $\vld(\E)$ must coincide with the real Voronoi diagram $\V(\E)=\V(S')\cap D_\E$.